BorisGerretzen/SimpleBlazorMultiselect/README.md

 ## Usage
 See the project `SimpleBlazorMultiselectDemo` for more examples of how to use the component, or take a look at the properties page on the [wiki](https://github.com/BorisGerretzen/SimpleBlazorMultiselect/wiki/Properties).
+The demo project is hosted on [GitHub Pages](https://borisgerretzen.github.io/SimpleBlazorMultiselect/).

 Below are some short examples, they all use the following `@code` block:
 ```csharp